architect-examples/arc-workshop/src/shared/md/05-slackbot-api/02-buttons-and-menus.md

 Buttons allow us to quickly compose simple interaction flows with Slack.
-It's much easier than trying to build generalized artifical intelligence for natural language processing to understand intent.
+It's much easier than trying to build generalized artificial intelligence for natural language processing to understand intent.
 At least for now.

 ---
 ### 1. Add Buttons